Blue Eclectus Parrot (Extremely Rare Eclectus Parrot Mutation)

 As a veterinarian, I advise my clients to provide 80 percent fruits and vegetables, 15 percent pelleted diets, and 5 percent bird seeds.

-From Where You can Get a Blue Eclectus Parrot
+From Where You Can Get a Blue Eclectus Parrot

 A Blue Eclectus parrot is one of the rarest mutations of the Eclectus species.
 As a result, these parrots are difficult to find in the market.
 These blue parrots can only be obtained from specialized breeders who have been breeding them for many years.